French Court To Issue Verdict Over 2018 Christmas Market Attack - UrduPoint

 The three other defendants -- all in their 30s -- face criminal conspiracy charges for their role in supplying weapons.

-A fifth defendant, in his mid-80s, may be tried at a later date after his case was dismissed for health reasons.
+A fifth defendant, Albert B., 83, may be tried at a later date for selling Mondjehi and Chekatt the weapon used in the massacre a few hours before the attack.

+But a medical examination found his health was not compatible with taking part in the current long trial.

 The prosecution requested five years in prison for both Christian H., accused of selling weapons ultimately not used in the attack, and Frederic B., who is on trial for passing the gun seller's number to Mondjehi.